The Best Keyboards for Mac!

 THE -

-• Unconventional layout takes some getting used to
+• An unconventional layout requires some getting used to

 Buying guide: how to choose a keyboard for Mac in 2020?